open-learning-exchange/open-learning-exchange.github.io/pages/manual/planet/library.md

 There are several different actions that can be performed in the library.

-**Action Menu** - Here, you can add the resource to your library, or give feedback.
+**Action Menu** - Here, you can add the resource to your library, give feedback, or download the resource.

 ![](images/planet-library-action-menu.png)